icedsdcard/MultiLauncher/README.md

 Use "Combat Extended Guns", "Ammo Variety - Grenade Launchers", and "Launchers Tweak".

 I think knockout gas grenades are still missing?
 But mine are slapdash anyway.
+ - Steam Workshop?

+I don't plan to put it up.
+You can upload it, as long as you include a link back to the Github page.